Solpooh/-/README.md

-Shopping Cart made by js, html
+Shopping Cart made by javaScript